On The Statistical Limits of Self-Improving Agents: Introduction

-\paragraph{Our Contributions.} \begin{itemize} \item \textbf{Policy boundary (iff).} Under standard i.i.d.\ assumptions, distribution-free PAC learnability is preserved under self-modification \emph{iff} the policy-reachable family has uniformly bounded capacity (VC/pseudodim). \item \textbf{Axis reductions.} Architectural and metacognitive edits reduce to induced hypothesis families; substrate changes matter only via the induced family.
-Hence the boundary depends solely on the supremum capacity of the \emph{reachable} family. \item \textbf{Two-Gate guardrail.} A computable accept/reject rule (validation improvement by margin $\tau$ + capacity cap $K(m)$) ensures monotone true-risk steps and an oracle inequality at VC rates for the final predictor. \end{itemize}
+\paragraph{Our Contributions.} \begin{itemize} \item \textbf{Policy boundary with if and only if.} Under standard i.i.d.\ assumptions, distribution-free PAC learnability is preserved under self-modification if and only if the policy-reachable family has uniformly bounded capacity, measured by VC dimension or an equivalent uniform-convergence notion. \item \textbf{Axis reductions.} Architectural and metacognitive edits reduce to induced hypothesis families, and substrate changes matter only via computability or the induced family.
+Hence the boundary depends solely on the supremum capacity of the reachable family. \item \textbf{Two-Gate guardrail.} A computable accept or reject rule, validation improvement by margin $\tau$ plus a capacity cap $K\!\left[m\right]$, ensures monotone true-risk progress and an oracle inequality at standard VC rates for the terminal predictor. \item \textbf{Axis clarity.} We separate axes that expand the effective hypothesis family from axes that analyze structured subsets within standard models.
+In particular, the algorithmic axis is a structured subset within standard online learning, not a new model class. \end{itemize}